Cloris-la/challenge-regression/README copy.md

 ==== Machine Learning Models====

-Descrption
+Description

-The project work appoaches various machine to evaluate the price of real estates five models have been utilized to examine their accuracy and to select the best Model Thse include:
+The project work has approached various machine models to evaluate the price of real estates.
+Five models have been utilized to examine their accuracy and to select the best Model These include:
   - Linear regression
   - Random Forest Regression
-  - Gradien Boost tegression
+  - Gradient Boost Regression
-  - Cat Boost Regresson
+  - Cat Boost Regression
   - xg Boost Regression
   -
 -------------------------------------------------------------------------------
 Dataset

-Dataset was taken from ImmoEliza through Immoweb scaping the Data is found at data/dataset_wout_price_outlierscsv
+A Dataset was taken from ImmoEliza through Immoweb scapying.
+The Dataset is found at data/dataset_wout_price_outlierscsv

 Installation

-To run this python code you an follow these few procedure
+To run this python code, you have to follow these few procedures:

    -clone this repository from https://github.com/Cloris-la/challenge-regression.git
-   - install the reuirement.txt file through
+   - install the requirement.txt file through

         pip install -r requirements.txt